hniksic/forecast/README.md

 used directly.

-The date range is either a single date or a pair of beginning and end dates separated by `..`. `today` will show today's forecast, `tomorrow` that of tomorrow, and `YYYY-MM-DD` the forecast of a particular day in the future (within the 16-day window supported by Open-Meteo).
-Range is specified as `START..END`, such as `2025-04-27..2025-05-01`.
-Ranges are inclusive, so the range shown would include May 1st.
-Combinations like `today..tomorrow` do what you'd expect.
+The date range is either a single date or a pair of beginning and end dates separated by `..`.
+Date can be formatted as `YYYY-MM-DD`, or you can use shorthands `today`, `tomorrow`, or a day of the week.
+Range is specified as `START..END`, such as `2025-04-27..2025-05-01` or `mon..thu`.
+Note that ranges are inclusive, so the range `mon..thu` includes Thursday.
 If the date range argument is omitted altogether, today's forecast is shown.

 The program outputs forecast as a text table.
 The first column is the date (with consecutive equal dates omitted for readability), followed by hour, and then by